Veteran Services

 Section 1019 of this act requires that schools be financially responsible, instead of the student, for benefits paid directly to an educational institution pursuant to the Post 9-11 GI Bill® for tuition and fees or the Yellow Ribbon program, and advance payments of initial educational assistance, without consideration of whether the overpayment was the result of the willful or negligent failure of the school.

 As a result of this act, any course dropped after Census, which is the 12th class day for fall/spring, will create a debt on the student’s university account.
 The actual amount of the debt will be dependent upon the amount of money the VA will require the school to send back.
-This debt will have to be paid before the student will be allowed to register for the next term.
+This debt will have to be paid before the student will be allowed to progress to the next term.

 Exemptions for Texas Veterans Under the Hazlewood Act